 Warming spices like cinnamon, nutmeg, and ginger are a wonderful way to add flavor along with low- and no-calorie sweeteners to replace some of the sugar in traditionally sweet foods like pancakes, muffins, and even your morning oatmeal.

 Make your own dressings and sauces using acidic ingredients that are packed with flavor and low in calories.
 Citrus juices and vinegars add a bit of zest that will wake up your taste buds while maintaining your waistline.
-Use them to marinade your chicken and fish, tenderize your lean beef, or top your favorite whole grains like this Corn & Black Bean Quinoa Salad.
+Use them to marinade your chicken and fish, tenderize your lean beef, or top your favorite whole grains!
+Try this versatile recipe for a creamy lemon dressing.

 National Nutrition Month® is a federally registered service mark of the Academy of Nutrition and Dietetics.